Bernard-LTW/CompSci_IA/README.md

 [^7]: “What Is JWT?: Akana by Perforce.”*Akana*, https://www.akana.com/blog/what-is-jwt#:~:text=Why%20Use%20JWT%3F,was%20signed%20by%20the%20issuer.

 [^8]: “11 Most in-Demand Programming Languages in 2023.” *Berkeley Boot Camps*, 5 Jan 2023, https://bootcamp.berkeley.edu/blog/most-in-demand-programming-languages/.
 [^9]: “Flask vs Django: Let’s Choose Your next Python Framework.”
 Kinsta®, 13 Sept.
 2023, kinsta.com/blog/flask-vs-django/#:~:text=Flask%20tends%20to%20be%20simpler,%2C%20demands%2C%20and%20existing%20requirements.
 Accessed 07 Dec.
 2023.

 ### Design statement

-I will design a social media platform on a website built with Flask, Bootstrap, HTML, and CSS which stores data in an SQLite database for me and my classmates.
+I will design a social media platform on a website built with Flask, Bootstrap, HTML, and CSS which stores data in an SQLite database for my client and her neighbours.
 This website will allow my client and her neighbours to post receipes and ingredients of them accordingly, with a comment system to provide feedback.
-It will take approximately 1 month to complete and will be evaluated according to the criteria below:
+It will take approximately 2 months to complete and will be evaluated according to the criteria below:

 ## Success Criteria